Superegg: Mathematical description

-where R is the horizontal radius at the "equator" (the widest part), and h is one half of the height.
+where R is the horizontal radius at the "equator" (the widest part as defined by the circles), and h is one half of the height.
 The exponent p determines the degree of flattening at the tips and equator.
-Hein's choice was p = 2.5 (the same one he used for the Sergels Torg roundabout), and R/h = 3/4.
+Hein's choice was p = 2.5 (the same one he used for the Sergels Torg roundabout), and R/h = 6/5.

 The definition can be changed to have an equality rather than an inequality; this changes the superegg to being a surface of revolution rather than a solid.

+Volume

+The volume of a superegg can be derived via squigonometry, a generalization of trigonometry to squircles.
+It is related to the gamma function: